 What does it mean for the AFL going forward?

-With the 2020 AFL Grand Final on the move to Brisbane, many fans will be wondering what to expect.
+With the AFL Grand Final 2020 on the move to Brisbane, many fans will be wondering what to expect.
 The AFL is confident they have made the right choice in selecting the Gabba.
-With the Brisbane Lions a genuine chance of featuring in this year’s big dance, the fairy tale could almost be writing itself.
-Time will tell what the reaction is to this necessary change for the AFL and their biggest game of the year.
+Brisbane Lions have a genuine chance of featuring in this year’s big dance.
+The fairy tale could almost be writing itself.

 Leave your comments about what you think is to come in the 2020 AFL Grand Final.
 You can also read other blog articles on events happening around Melbourne, or how to set up a home brewery.